joshpters/AddressBookPro/README.md

 ![Screenshot](/Images/screenshot.jpg)

-The purpose is to practice project zero-to-completion using the .NET Core + MVC design pattern.
+The purpose is to practice the zero-to-completion of a .NET Core + MVC design pattern application.

 ## Features